There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 EDMUND 939 – 946

-Succeeded his half-bother Athelastan as king at the tender age of 18, having already fought alongside him at the Batlle of Brunanburh two years earlier.
-He re-established Anglo-Saxon control over northern England, which had fallen back under Scandanavian rule following the death of Athelstan.
+Succeeded his half-bother Athelastan as king at the tender age of 18, having already fought alongside him at the Battle of Brunanburh two years earlier.
+He re-established Anglo-Saxon control over northern England, which had fallen back under Scandinavian rule following the death of Athelstan.
 Aged just 25, and whilst celebrating the feast of Augustine, Edmund was stabbed by a robber in his royal hall at Pucklechurch near Bath.
 His two sons, Eadwig and Edgar, were perhaps considered too young to become kings.

 EADRED 946 – 955

 The son of Edward the Elder by his third marriage to Eadgifu, Eadred succeeded his brother Edmund following his premature death.
-He followed in the family tradition of defeating Norsemen, expelling the last Scandanavian King of York, Eric Bloodaxe, in 954.
+He followed in the family tradition of defeating Norsemen, expelling the last Scandinavian King of York, Eric Bloodaxe, in 954.
 A deeply religious man, Eadred suffered a serious stomach ailment that would eventually prove fatal.
 Eadred died in his early 30s, unmarried and without an heir, at Frome in Somerset.
 He is buried in Winchester.

 EADWIG 955 – 959

 The eldest son of Edmund I, Eadwig was about 16 when he was crowned king at Kingston-upon-Thames in southeast London.
 Legend has it that his coronation had to be delayed to allow Bishop Dunstan to prise Eadwig from his bed, and from between the arms of his “strumpet” and the strumpets’ mother.
 Perhaps unimpressed by the interruption, Eadwig had Dunstan exiled to France.
 Eadwig died in Gloucester when he was just 20, the circumstances of his death are not recorded.